-Second Level
+B. Second Level

-If the matter cannot be satisfactorily resolved at the First Level, it shall be discussed by the complainant with the staff member's supervisor or Director and in compliance with provisions of a collective bargaining agreement, if applicable.
+If the matter cannot be satisfactorily resolved at the First Level, it shall be discussed by the complainant with the staff member's immediate supervisor and in compliance with provisions of a collective bargaining agreement, if applicable.

-Third Level
+C. Third Level

-If a satisfactory solution is not achieved by discussion with the Supervisor or Director, a written request for a conference shall be submitted to the Superintendent.
+If a satisfactory solution is not achieved by discussion with the immediate supervisor, a written request for a conference shall be submitted to the Superintendent.
 This request should include:

-the specific nature of the complaint and a brief statement of the facts giving rise to it;

-the respect in which it is alleged that the complainant (or child of the complainant) has been affected adversely;

-the action which the complainant wishes taken and the reasons why it is felt that such action be taken.
+- 1. the specific nature of the complaint and a brief statement of the facts giving rise to it: - 2. the respect in which it is alleged that the complainant (or child of the complainant) has been affected adversely; - 3. the action which the complainant wishes taken and the reasons why it is felt that such action be taken.